 - Be mindful of the tone of the letter so that it is not too assaultive but not too soft either.

 - State a clear reason for sending the letter and what amends you expect.

 - Use legally sound language and include federal laws and references to strengthen your letter.

 DoNotPay Can Draw Up A Defamation Cease and Desist Letter for You in Minutes!

 To ensure the proper tone and technical accuracy of a cease and desist letter, it is recommended to have a legal expert help with the drafting or review.
 However, this also comes with prohibitively expensive fees.
 That is where DoNotPay can help.
-We are the world’s first robot lawyer and we can help you draft a cease and desist letter only with a few clicks.
-By using our app, all you have to do is:
+We are the world's first robot lawyer and we can help you draft a cease and desist letter with only a few clicks!
+By using our service, all you have to do is: